 The response to treatment is considered good when the quantitative HCV RNA measurement drops and the virus eventually becomes completely undetectable.

 Other things to know:

 - The viral load measurement does not tell us anything about the severity of a patient's liver disease or the degree of fibrosis (scarring).
-For that information, the patient would need a liver biopsy.
+For that information, the patient would need additional testing.

-- It is not necessary to check the viral load repeatedly unless a patient is on treatment or is considering treatment.
+- It is not necessary to check the viral load repeatedly during treatment.

-- If a quantitative HCV RNA result is reported as "<615 IU/L," this means that the quantitative test cannot measure the hepatitis C virus.
+- If a quantitative HCV RNA result is reported as "<15 IU/L," this means that the quantitative test cannot measure the hepatitis C virus.
 It may mean that there is no detectable HCV RNA at all, but it may mean that the level of virus is just too low for the test to pick it up.
-A qualitative test should then be performed to see if there is any detectable hepatitis C virus at all (see previous screen: "Hepatitis C RNA Qualitative Testing").